GalvanizeOpenSource/Learn-To-Code-JavaScript/README.md

 	greeting = "Good day";
 }
 ```
-if statements by themselves default to `True`.
+if statements by themselves default to `true`.

 ###### Else Statements